Robert L. Curry

 Since 1997, my students and I have been studying the ecology and social behavior of chickadee species pairs in two different settings:

-Recent publications from our research:
+Recent publications from this research:

-Behavioral, evolutionary, and conservation ecology of island Mimidae
+Behavioral, evolutionary, and conservation ecology of island Mimidae and similar species

 Other projects that my students and I have undertaken combine the same methods, including GIS, to address ecological, evolutionary, and conservation questions.
 Organisms we are studying include the critically endangered Socorro Mockingbird (Mimus graysoni) on a Mexican island, and Galápagos mockingbirds on Isla Española, where I earlier conducted dissertation research.
 Plans for continuing research on this general topic include:

-Recent publications from our research:
+Recent publications from this research: